Canterbury meteor could be one of many

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Some residents in the area reported seeing a bright green light and hearing a sonic boom after a meteor broke through the earth's atmosphere.
+Some residents in the area reported seeing a bright green light and hearing a sonic boom after a meteor broke through the earth's atmosphere on Thursday night.

 In New Zealand's second notable fireball this month, the meteor was caught by at least four specialised fireball detection cameras, as well as on CCTV and by at least one lucky astrophotographer, said the University of Canterbury in a statement.